5 important and beneficial things I did for my kids after they were born!

 I would have loved to have some of the clothes that I wore when I was little.
 I would have loved it even more if I could dress my daughters (if I ever have a daughter!) with them.

-5. Lastly, take your children to different places all the time.
+Lastly, take your children to different places all the time.
 It’s better to entertain them outside than inside the house in front of a TV or computer games.
-I think that TV and computers should only be used for a maximum of 20 minutes a day or none at all if possible.

 Once they reach an age when they understand more and they are easier to look after, go on holidays at least once a year.
 Visit different cities, different countries, see different cultures.
 Travel and enjoy life!
 God created this beautiful world for us to explore!